Out of the Dark (song)

 "Out of the Dark" is a song by Austrian singer Falco from his eighth studio album Out of the Dark (Into the Light).
 The song was also released as a single.
 Both the album and the single were released posthumously in 1998.

-The song was written by Falco and Torsten Börger.
-It was produced by Börger.

-The song reached No. 2 in Germany and Austria and No. 3 in Switzerland.
+The song was written by Falco and Torsten Börger and was produced by Börger.
+The song reached number two in Germany and Austria and number three in Switzerland.